 - Acknowledgement: Usually reserved for the lowest impact risks, acknowledgement strategies focus on understanding the risk and not deploying any unique strategies to account for the risk.
 Acknowledgement should only be used where the impact of a risk on a project is minimal.

 Ultimately, accounting for risk has a significant impact on the outcome of a project.
-How a risk is accounted for is dependent on the project, the organization, and the risk’s potential impact.
+How a risk is accounted for is dependent on the project, the organization, and its potential impact.
 Regardless, risks need to be accounted for prior to engaging a project.

 Early-Stage Risk Analysis to Improve Success